actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 If I forget anything, I only need to search for it in my note.
 No more wasting time searching through 400+ pages of textbooks.

-When I am done reading a textbook, the book goes away.
-My notes is all I need when revising and practising for the exams.
+When I am done reading a textbook twice, the book goes away.
+There is no such thing as saving a difficult topic for latter.
+This is no going back.
+This is how I make sure my every second when holding a book do not go to waste, cause never need to look back.
+When I do practise question, I only need to refresh my memeory with my own notes.
+And I can understand every symbol in my own notes, obviously, becuase I wrote them.